 South Australia will be a national leader in electric vehicle (EV) uptake and smart charging by 2025, harnessing renewable energy to lower motoring costs, air, noise and carbon pollution, and reduce electricity costs for all South Australians.

-It seeks to ensure seamless integration of electric vehicles and charging into our homes, businesses and lifestyles, while building South Australia’s reputation as a leader in low carbon transition.
+The actions seeks to ensure seamless integration of electric vehicles and charging into our homes, businesses and lifestyles, while building South Australia’s reputation as a leader in low carbon transition.

 Removing barriers to uptake will bring forward the following benefits:

 - nationally competitive electricity costs

 - $25 million of private investment in the implementation of public charging infrastructure, with a focus on priority regional sites

 - statewide employment in charging network construction, innovation and commercialisation

 - lowered transport costs for business and households

 - reduced noise pollution and improved air quality with associated public health outcomes

 - more than 50% reduction in greenhouse gas emissions in 2030 (from 2005 levels).

 The South Australian government has secured private investment in South Australia's electric vehicle charging network, with a $12.35 million grant awarded to the RAA to construct and operate Australia's first statewide electric vehicle charging network.